 Some of my friends, not to mention my husband, are forever changing what’s known as a status update.
 My husband’s status updates are tiny, jewel-like one-liners: “Alan Burdick to-did all he could to-do.”
 “Alan Burdick just tripped the fuse-box fantastic.”
 I read his and so many others’ witty or insightful weigh-ins and I find the challenge of updating my status utterly daunting: It’s not just a statement of being; it’s also a chance to show off, to amuse, or to inspire.
 Hence, even though I’m a writer, or maybe because I’m a writer: total paralysis.

 For all my ambivalence about the site, I’ve noticed that for me―a perpetually pressed-for-time working mother―the website has considerable advantages that offset its less ideal aspects.
 The site provides a hyperspeed overview of the boldfaced concerns and activities of my extended friends and family: In less than 20 minutes of surfing, I can learn what’s weighing on their minds, where they will be vacationing, and what movie they’re raving about―probably more than I would glean from a month’s worth of cocktail parties, mommy-group meetings, and dinners out.
 I know these insights may not be as deep as the ones I would be getting in person, but they’re better than the general information whiteout I felt I was living in before I started using Facebook.
+What I lose out on in face-to-face intimacy with my friends, I gain in seeing the way they converse with their other friends.
+From the Facebook page of a close pal in graduate school, I get a peek into her academic stresses and pleasures, and from the page of a scientist acquaintance, I get a better understanding of what her colleagues consider cause for jubilation.

 For someone private, Facebook’s public nature can be its most uncomfortable feature.
 On your Wall, friends can post messages or videos or comments that everyone can see.
 Sometimes the conversations are mundane, and other times, deeply personal.
 (Case in point: I know of a couple with a penchant for posting rhapsodic love notes on each other’s Walls, proving that online PDA can be just as cringe-worthy as the real thing.)
 But at their best, Walls can provide a chorus of spontaneous, built- in morale-boosters.
 The day before a friend of mine went into labor, all her friends gave her shout-outs and encouragement on her Wall, a unified force of positive energy.